Put the WE in 2023 -- Donate to our Annual Fund!

 Therapists may use many different methods, but the goal is always to help a person function better in his or her relationships and social roles (family, school, work, etc.).
 Have your therapist explain their treatment modalities.
 Psychotherapy, or talk therapy, includes a wide range of treatment for mental health issues that does not involve the use of medications.
-Some commonly used therapies to help individuals on the autism spectrum include:
+Some commonly used therapies to help autistic individuals include:

 Most therapy sessions are about an hour long and typically take place at an office.
 You may initially meet with a therapist weekly or every other week.
 As you make progress, the frequency of visits may decrease.

 Most psychiatry appointments for medication management are 30 minutes.
 Maintenance visits may be every four to six weeks.
 Psychiatry visits are initially more frequent while medication is being regulated.